emilio-quintana-dev/evernot-client-v2/README.md

 I created this simple web-app as a way for me to learn node, express, mongoDB and practice my react, html, css and styled components skills.
-Feel free to check out my [backend](https://github.com/emilio-quintana-dev/evernot-api-v2) as well.
+Feel free to check out the [backend](https://github.com/emilio-quintana-dev/evernot-api-v2) as well.

 # User Stories